Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 One of the most beautiful basilicas in Italy.
 St Mark’s Basilica dominates Piazza San Marco.

-It is built of more than 500 marble columns from 3.
+It is built of more than 500 marble columns from 3rd century.
 The 4000 square meters of glittering golden and Murano coloured glass mosaics, statues, 5 Byzantine domes and a golden altar studded with jewels will win you over.

 It is called Chiesa d’Oro or Golden Church because of its ornate and golden interiors.